iteravirgo/bcsitera.github.io/apps/realtime-bank/docs/en-US/help.md

 You can manually import the bank statement file on the _Incoming Bank Messages_ page by clicking the _Import From File_ button.
 The entry is in the _Received_ status.

-The click the _Process_ button.
-You can process one or more entries.
+To process the file click _Process_ button.
 Then click Show All Entries and choose line.
 You see the status – Processed and No. of Saved Transactions.
 By pressing this number it is possible to go to the Bank Account Transactions.

 # Processing Bank Account Transactions